ISDA to deploy chemical treatment in Snake River to kill invasive mussels. Here's what to know

 A copper-based pesticide will be released into the Snake River this week as the Idaho State Department of Agriculture attempts to eradicate invasive quagga mussels.

-The chemical, called Natrix, is known to be toxic to aquatic mussels.
+The chemical, called Natrix, is known to be toxic to aquatic mussels at all life stages.
 It had already been specially approved to control invasive mollusks in Idaho by the U.S. Environmental Protection Agency.

 ISDA's treatment will start on Tuesday, Oct.
 3, in the Snake River where quagga mussel larvae have been found -- a six-mile stretch between Twin Falls Dam and Centennial Park in Twin Falls County.

 Since the initial discovery on Sept.
-18, ISDA sampling has found more quagga mussel larvae, particularly near Shoshone Falls.
-They've also found one adult mussel so far, which are smaller than a thumbnail.
+18, sampling has detected more quagga mussel larvae, particularly near Shoshone Falls.
+While scuba diving, ISDA staff also found one adult mussel, smaller than the size of a pinky nail, on the bottom of a rock 16 feet under the surface.

 The mussels pose a big threat to the entire Columbia River Basin because of the damage they can do to infrastructure, including irrigation, hydropower and drinking water equipment -- destruction that could cost Idaho hundreds of millions of dollars per year.
 Once there's an infestation, the mussels are extremely hard to get rid of.

-To try to kill the mussels while it's still possible, Natrix will be slowly introduced to the water to reach a concentration of 1 ppm, a rate that will eradicate mussels, ISDA said, but it is below the human drinking water standard.
-After 96 hours, agency staff will repeat the process.
+To try to kill the quagga mussels while it's still possible, Natrix will be introduced to the water to reach a concentration of 1 ppm, a rate that will eradicate mussels, ISDA said, but is below the human drinking water standard.
+The chemical is likely to kill fish in the area.

-The chemical may be present in the water up to 16 miles downstream of Centennial Park for about three days after the treatments, which are expected to wrap up Oct.
-13.
+"If we do nothing, it is worse for the river," said ISDA Director Chanel Tewalt during a town hall explaining the treatment plan.
+"But we want everyone to understand that this treatment doesn't come without downsides."

-The treatment strategy was developed by ISDA, along with several other state agencies, Idaho Power, canal companies and federal agencies, such as the EPA, the U.S. Fish and Wildlife Service and the U.S. Bureau of Reclamation.
+The strategy, which Tewalt described as the "most aggressive" mussel eradication approach tried in the U.S., was developed by ISDA, along with several other state agencies, Idaho Power, canal companies and federal agencies, such as the EPA, the U.S. Fish and Wildlife Service and the U.S. Bureau of Reclamation.

 How will the treatment affect drinking water and fish?

 ISDA said the chemical is not expected to impact drinking water.
-The concentration that will be put in the water is lower than the drinking water standard, and there aren't any public drinking water intakes near the treatment area.
+The concentration that will be put in the water is lower than the drinking water standard and there aren't any public drinking water or irrigation intakes near the treatment area.
+There are some places where livestock drink from the river, but the level of copper is nontoxic to cattle, ISDA said.

 What can you do?